VariantEffect/mavehgvs/docs/spec.rst

 MAVE-HGVS is a strict subset of the `HGVS Sequence Variant Nomenclature <https://varnomen.hgvs.org/>`_, version 20.05.
-HGVS nomenclature is comprehensive and very expressive and consequently includes a lot of syntax that is not needed to represent variants from Multiplexed Assay of Variant Effect (MAVE) data and makes the variant strings challenging to parse in general.
+HGVS nomenclature is comprehensive and very expressive and consequently includes a lot of syntax that is not needed to represent variants from Multiplexed Assay of Variant Effect (MAVE) data and makes the variant strings more challenging to parse.

 While packages exist for parsing HGVS (most notably the `biocommons hgvs package <https://github.com/biocommons/hgvs/>`_), they are intended for use in human genetics and